chiritageorge999/Analysis-Leading-UK-Youtubers/README.md

 ![powerbi-dashboard](assets/images/dashboard.png)

-Feel free to [download](assets/proiect_yt.pbix) the pbix file of the dashboard to interact with and explore all the data.
+Feel free to [download](assets/proiect_yt.pbix) the pbix file of the dashboard to interact with and explore.

 # Objective
 - What is the key pain point?